-I understand and agree that the purpose of this study is to make software applications more useful and usable only de-identified data - i.e., identification numbers not names - will be used in analysis and reporting of the results.
+I understand and agree that the purpose of this study is to make software applications more useful and usable in the future.

+I understand and agree that the data collected from this study may be shared outside of Tenzing Medical, LLC and Tenzing Medical, LLC's client.
+I understand and agree that data confidentiality is assured, because only de-identified data - i.e., identification numbers not names - will be used in analysis and reporting of the results.